 Photo 2 - Bentley Station Meadow

 Species you should reasonably expect to see from a good exploration of the different areas of the reserve, and depending on the time of the visit, of course, include nettle feeding Nymphalids (Peacock, Red Admiral and Comma), Blues/Coppers (Common Blue, Holly Blue, Small Copper), Browns (Ringlet, Meadow Brown, Gatekeeper, Small Heath, Marbled White, Speckled Wood), Skippers (Large, Small/Essex) and Whites, including Orange Tip and Brimstone.
 In July you should also see Silver-washed Fritillary which breeds in the reserve.
-White Admiral is not unusual visitors and Purple Emperor are also occasionally seen, bearing in mind the proximity of the forest and the availability of sallow, the emperor's larval foodplant, within the reserve itself.
+White Admirals are not unusual visitors and Purple Emperors are also occasionally seen, bearing in mind the proximity of the forest and the availability of sallow, the emperor's larval foodplant, within the reserve itself.
 You may even encounter Dark Green Fritillary in the meadow areas although it's not clear if the species is breeding here.